g8rswimmer/go-sfdc/sobject/README.md

 # SObject APIs
 [back](../README.md)

 The `sobject` package is an implementation of `Salesforce APIs` centered on `SObject` operations.
-This operations include:
+These operations include:
 * Metadata
 * Describe
 * DML